-We’re on the frontline of AIDS in Mozambique, ensuring HIV services are designed with the needs of people most affected by HIV in mind.
+In Mozambique, we're ensuring HIV services are designed with the needs of people most affected by HIV in mind.

 DID YOU KNOW

-- 2.1 million people are living with HIV in Mozambique
+- 2.2 million people are living with HIV in Mozambique.

-- Only 30% of young people have significant knowledge about how to prevent HIV.
+- Only around 30% of young people have significant knowledge about how to prevent HIV.

 Will you help us end aids?